Savin97/public-risk-engine/README.md

 This repo shows the architecture & pipeline design, while omitting the proprietary model logic.

 # Dashboard Examples
-Below are screenshots from the working Streamlit dashboard that sits on top of the analytics engine:
+These screenshots are taken directly from the working dashboard built on top of the analytics engine:

 ## Overview - Portfolio-level risk scanning & event filtering